kuklachert/technical-interview2/explanations.md

 Approach:

 *	Loop through every character of the input string as the potential starting character of a palindromic string.
-* For each starting character, check every possible substring (by looping through all the characters on the right) for a palindrome:
+* For each starting character, check every possible substring (by looping through all the characters to the right of the starting character) for a palindrome.
+To check for palindromes, do the following:
   - If a given substring has an even number of characters (Type 1), compare the left half to the inverse of the right half
   - If the number of characters is odd (Type 2), compare the substring to the left of the middle character with the inverse of the substring to the right.
 * If a palindrome is found, compare it to the current longest palindrome and overwrite if the new palindrome is longer.